 “Should medicine ever fulfill its great ends, it must enter into the larger political and social life of our time, it must indicate the barriers which obstruct the normal completion of the life cycle and remove them.
 Should this ever come to pass, medicine, whatever it may then be, will become the common good of all.”
 Rudolph Virchow quote in The World Encyclopedia of Peace, Volume III, p.
 362.

-Learners of healing should address a broad spectrum of human conditions most of which are neglected today.
+Learners of healing should address a broad spectrum of human conditions, most of which are neglected today.
 These treatments would range from internal factors (psychic and physical) to external ones (social and environmental).
 Every aspect should receive equal reverence and attention from Learners.

 These days, only a third of American doctors claim membership to the American Medical Association.
 Its innate conservatism spells its doom and it is gradually fading away as we speak.

-In truth, its membership could surge once again, based on the recent recruitment of waves of American doctors for perpetual war.
-I am no doubt being too optimistic about this decline.
-By hook or by crook, right-wingers have swept all that’s best off the American buffet table.
+In truth, its membership could surge once again, based on the recent waves of recruitment of American doctors sent out for perpetual war.
+I am probably too optimistic about this decline.
+By hook or by crook, right-wingers have swept what’s best off the American buffet table.
 Reactionary chic has become all the rage these days, complete with pointless wars, homegrown ineptitude and disaster, ambidextrous handouts to the rich and fraud at every tier of government.
 Is there any crime or misdemeanor these people have not perfected?
 They keep insisting that government must be incompetent.
 Man, how thoroughly they’ve confirmed their claim to ineptitude!
-No other group could have served as a better example of dogma-legitimized incompetence.
+No other group could serve as a better example of dogma-legitimized incompetence.

-The AMA recruited its first adherents from bloody-apronned military surgeons who took their weapons catechism in the 1860s during the American Civil War.
+The AMA recruited its first adherents from bloody-apronned military surgeons who got their weapons catechism in the 1860s during the American Civil War.
 In unholy alliance with startup drug companies, the AMA suppressed its sister discipline, homeopathy.
 Earlier in the 1800’s, Samuel Hannemann had brought back the idea that certain drugs, administered in infinitesimal doses, could induce specific sets of signs and symptoms and cure ailments with similar ones.

 Despite homeopathy’s early success, the AMA championed allopathic therapy that prescribed drugs in massive doses (at or just below toxic levels; and let’s not mention supertoxic drug interactions!) strictly to suppress symptoms.
 Even though homeopathic hospitals and colleges flourished up until then, the AMA and allied drug companies hounded most of them out of existence by World War II (sic).

 Victorian era tropical medicine and insect eradication programs protected white colonial garrisons; only aboriginal peoples as an afterthought (and many of those not even today.)
 Yellow fever and other tropical infections were finally conquered for that reason alone.
 This racist neglect continues today; it engenders, among other abuses, the mass genocide of AIDS that has engulfed Africa and the poorest corners of Asia.
 AIDS has spread predictably into every poor neighborhood on Earth — just like terrorism has.
-Presumably, once all those Third World babies, child parents and twenty-something grandparents succumb to AIDS, mass terror or mere malnutrition, they won’t require so much pesky international aid.
+Presumably, once all those Third World babies, child parents and twenty-something grandparents succumb to AIDS, mass terror or mere malnutrition, they won’t require so much pesky international aid?

 Learners of Healing will saturate neighborhoods with basic education in nutrition and hygiene; they will teach preventive and elementary public health measures in every household, office and school.